Rally for tech stocks helps soften Wall Street's rough week

 The stock market could be prone to even sharper swings Friday than in the past, as $797 billion in stock-option contracts expire.
 It's the the largest amount for single stock options since January 2022 and the fourth-largest on record, according to Goldman Sachs.

-Shares of Nordstrom swung through the morning after it said it had to slash prices to clear out inventory during the holiday shopping season.
-Its stock fell sharply in the morning after it cut its profit forecast for its fiscal year, but it recovered and was later sitting on a 0.5% gain.
+Shares of Nordstrom swung between gains and losses after it said it had to slash prices to clear out inventory during the holiday shopping season and cut its profit forecast for its fiscal year.
+The stock was down 0.2% in afternoon trading.

 Nordstrom joined a growing list of retailers to warn about how high inflation and interest rates are sapping the strength and spending ability of its customers.